opensearch-project/documentation-website/_security-analytics/api-tools/threat-intel/threat-intel-source.md

 The Search Threat Intel Sources API searches for threat intel source matches based on search query passed.

-The request expects a search source similar to the _search query in OpenSearch
+The request expects a search source similar to the _search query in OpenSearch.

 ### Example request